Information for Toledo Law Students & Graduates

 request reciprocity from another school.
 Whether OPD is able to make a request is

-evaluated on a case-by-case basis depending on the policy of the other school and
+evaluated on a case-by-case basis.
+Factors considered include: the policy of the

-the prior use of reciprocal services by other Toledo Law students and graduates.
+on behalf of other Toledo Law students and graduates.

 If reciprocity is granted, students/graduates must honor the reciprocity policy of the host school.